Freshly/grpc_mock/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the test/development group:

 ```ruby
 gem 'gruffish'